campa-consortium/lattice-standard/source/contributing.md

 git pull
 ```

-2. Create a new branch with a descriptive name for the desired changes (e.g., "add_template"):
+3. Create a new branch with a descriptive name for the desired changes (e.g., "add_template"):
 ```
 git checkout -b add_template
 ```

-3. Make the desired changes to the local files.
+4. Make the desired changes to the local files.
 For example, add a new file "pull_request_element_template.md"

-4. View the proposed changes via `git status` (optional).
+5. View the proposed changes via `git status` (optional).

-5. Add the changes to your local staging area:
+6. Add the changes to your local staging area:
 ```
 git add pull_request_element_template.md
 ```

-6. Commit the changes to your local repo, including an informative message:
+7. Commit the changes to your local repo, including an informative message:
 ```
 git commit -m "Add element template."
 ```

-7. Push the changes to your fork:
+8. Push the changes to your fork:
 ```
 git push -u username add_template
 ```

-8. Follow the link that is generated to open a new pull request on GitHub that includes these changes, e.g., go to [https://github.com/campa-consortium/particle-accelerator-lattice-standard/compare](https://github.com/campa-consortium/particle-accelerator-lattice-standard/compare).
+9. Follow the link that is generated to open a new pull request on GitHub that includes these changes, e.g., go to [https://github.com/campa-consortium/particle-accelerator-lattice-standard/compare](https://github.com/campa-consortium/particle-accelerator-lattice-standard/compare).

-9. Add a title and additional information relevant to the pull request (as needed).
+10. Add a title and additional information relevant to the pull request (as needed).
+B